 The Breitling watches are so sought after that there are many who try to pitch cheap pretenders.
-However, the quality and finishing of a luxurious and ageless Breitling cannot be replicated, and with some informed observations you can authenticate a Breitling or spot a fraud.
+However, the quality and finishing of a luxurious and ageless Breitling cannot be replicated, and with some informed observations, you can spot a fake Breitling watch.

 1. Stock up on the research